 - Digital photos must be in jpeg/jpg format

 Option 2: Get your photo ID taken in the 241 St. Botolph St. building lobby (dates and times TBA)

 Option 3: Call NEC's Building Operations Office at (617) 585-1180 to schedule an appointment

-Once your photo has been received, please allow one week for processing.
+Once your photo has been received, please allow time for processing.
 Your ID will then be available for pickup at the 241 St. Botolph Street building.

 What are the admission requirements for SCE?

 Students who wish to take classes for School of Continuing Education (SCE) credit or non-credit are accepted when they submit a registration form with the required registration fee and tuition (except for classes or ensembles requiring placement auditions or permission of the instructor).
 See Private Studio Instruction regarding permission to register for private instruction for credit.

 In the event of severe weather conditions or other emergency situations, New England Conservatory “College” and its Preparatory and Continuing Education department (identified collectively as NEC) may be closed for all or part of a day.
 There may be occasions during inclement weather or emergency situations when NEC remains open.

 NEC will make a decision on whether or not to close as soon as is practicable.
 Notice of delayed openings or cancellations will be broadcast in the following locations: